Hyperthermia and heat stroke in dogs are conditions characterized by elevated body temperatures beyond the normal range.

 Treatments For Hyperthermia & Heat Stroke In Dogs

 Treatment for hyperthermia and heat stroke in dogs should begin at the earliest signs of symptoms.
 If you see the signs of hyperthermia or heat stroke in your dog, try to remove them from any dangerous environment, such as a hot car, and place them somewhere where they can begin to cool off.

 You may wish to spray or immerse your dog in cool water, not cold water, if it is available.
 Wrapping them in cool, wet towels, cooling them with fans, or placing isopropyl alcohol on the footpads, groin, or armpits can help.

 Do not use cold water.
 This can cause blood vessels to constrict and decrease your dog’s ability to release heat.
 Also, if they start shivering, it can create internal heat, which will worsen the condition.
 Lowering body temperature too quickly can lead to other health problems.

 Some dogs may need to have their windpipe surgically opened if they have trouble breathing.
 The vet will need to check your dog for signs of organ damage and treat them accordingly.
 If there’s an underlying infection causing the hyperthermia symptoms, it will be treated with medication.

-Dogs that have experienced hyperthermia are at greater risk for experiencing it again.
+Dogs who have experienced hyperthermia are at greater risk for experiencing it again.
 If your dog has suffered from hyperthermia, your veterinarian will make recommendations for avoiding future occurrences and let you know which factors contribute to the condition.
 Follow your veterinarian’s instructions closely.